Cindy Ngamba

 Cindy Winner Djankeu Ngamba (born 7 September 1998) is a Cameroonian boxer based in the United Kingdom, who was the first-ever medalist for the Refugee Olympic Team, having won bronze in women's 75 kg boxing at the 2024 Summer Olympics.
 She also competed for the EOC Refugee Team at the 2023 European Games, before becoming a professional boxer in January 2025.

 As of 2024, Ngamba is the only person from the Refugee Olympic Team to have ever won a medal.

-Personal life
+Early life and education

-Ngamba was born in Cameroon.
-At the age of 11, Ngamba moved to the United Kingdom.
-Her uncle lost Ngamba's immigration paperwork when he moved back to Cameroon.
-Ngamba has since gained a BA (Hons) degree in Crime and Criminal Justice at the University of Bolton.

-In 2019, Ngamba and her brother were detained whilst attending an immigration office in Bolton and sent to a detention centre in London.
-They were released the following day.
-Aged 18, Ngamba came out as lesbian; as such, she is unable to return to Cameroon without risk of imprisonment, as homosexuality is illegal there.
+Ngamba was born in Cameroon and moved to the United Kingdom at the age of 11.
+Ngamba's uncle lost her immigration paperwork when he moved back to Cameroon, which, in 2019, caused Ngamba and her brother to be detained while attending an immigration office in Bolton.
+They were then sent to a detention centre in London, from which they were released on the following day.

+In 2023, Ngamba graduated from the University of Bolton with a BA (Hons) degree in Crime and Criminal Justice.

+Career